ravens/awesome-telco/README.md

 - [5G_CN](https://github.com/wnlUc3m/5G_CN) - This is a basic implementation of a 5G Core Network supporting 4G LTE control signalling.
 - [openupf](https://github.com/5GOpenUPF/openupf) - A 3GPP R16 compliant open source 5G core UPF (User Plane Function).
 - [upf-xdp](https://github.com/801room/upf-xdp) -  it shows the possibility of using xdp to implement 5g upf.
+- [SD-Core](https://opennetworking.org/sd-core/) - A 4G/5G core that is based on [OMEC](https://www.opennetworking.org/omec/) for 4G, and a fork of [Open5GS](https://open5gs.org) for 5G.
+Has implementations for AMF,SMF,PCF,UDM,AUSF,NSSF and a P4 based UPF. [github](https://github.com/omec-project/amf)

 ### 4G